runozo/devielone-copy/README.md

 positional arguments:
-  csv_file          a csv file with a list of file names to be copied source_path       the source path to copy the files destination_path  the destination path to copy the files
+  csv_file          a csv file with a list of file names to be copied source_path       the source path to copy the files from destination_path  the destination path to copy the files

 optional arguments: